Team-CLUE/headfirst_design_pattern/setup/WINDOW_SETUP.md

 ## Customizing
-If you want to automatically make your custom window environment Just run `setup-window.sh` located this directory with administor authorized state
+If you want to automatically make your custom window environment
+1. run `setup-window.sh` located this directory with administor authorized state
+2. after finish 1. run `install-dependency.sh`